slogan621/zequs/README.md

 API Documentation
 -----------------

-See the wiki located here on github (TBD)
+See rest-api.md in the docs directory for a description of the API.

 Why the name Zequs?
 -------------------